Pharmacy Technician

 What to expect

-This program has been awarded Accreditation Status by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP) for a five-year term: July 1, 2019 - June 30, 2024.
+This program has been awarded Accreditation Status by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP) from July 1, 2024, to June 30, 2029.
 CCAPP accreditation means that graduates of this program are eligible for direct admission into the Pharmacy Technician Qualifying Examination, which is a requirement to becoming a Registered Pharmacy Technician through the College of Pharmacists of British Columbia.

 This program is offered on a full time basis.
 Each semester must be successfully completed before enrolling in the next semester.
 A major emphasis of this program is active student participation.
 Throughout the program the instructor will encourage the students to become increasingly more self directed and responsible for their own learning.
 Students are expected to come to class well prepared for active participation in classroom and lab activities.